ohjelmistokehitys/monitoring-logging/hints.md

 In the initial phase, the app container starts and tries to connect to the database before the database is ready to accept connections.

+The solution is to add a `depends_on` condition to the `app` service in `docker-compose.yml` to ensure that the `app` service waits for the `postgres` service before starting.
+The starting order is not enough, though, as the database might take some time to be ready to accept connections.
+Therefore, we need to use the `condition: service_healthy` option to ensure that the `app` service waits until the `postgres` service is healthy.
+For this to work, we also need to add a healthcheck to the `postgres` service.

 # Why the app becomes unresponsive after some time?